bekk/azure-workshop/README.md

 ### Frontend with HTTPS on custom domain

-:information_source: Do to this step, the backend needs to support HTTPS.
+:information_source: To do this task, the backend needs to support HTTPS.

 The [cdn_endpoint_custom_domain](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_endpoint_custom_domain) resource has a `cdn_managed_https` argument.
 Use a dedicated certificate using the server name indication protocol. *Note:* Provisioning the certificate can take up to an hour, so you might want to do this task last.